Pence to make case for health care overhaul in Kentucky

-Pence has been the chief salesman for President Donald Trump's push to repeal and replace the health care law.
-The House is expected to vote on the bill in less than two weeks but faces fierce resistance from critics, including Sen. Rand Paul of Kentucky, who has called the initial draft "Obamacare Lite."
-Several influential conservative groups, including Heritage Action, FreedomWorks and the Club for Growth, have come out against the plan.
+Pence has been the chief salesman for President Donald Trump's push to repeal and replace the Affordable Care Act.
+The House is expected to vote on the bill in less than two weeks but faces fierce resistance from critics, including Sen. Rand Paul, R-Ky., who has called the initial draft "Obamacare Lite."
+Several influential conservative groups such as Heritage Action, FreedomWorks and the Club for Growth have come out against the plan.

-Pence suggested this week that the Trump administration was open to negotiate changes to the bill, telling Fox News' Bret Baier that the legislation introduced in the House was simply the start of the process.
+Pence suggested this week that the Trump administration was open to negotiating changes to the bill, telling Fox News' Bret Baier that the House legislation, which was introduced this week and was cleared by two committees, was simply the start of the process.

+Around the time that Pence landed in Louisville, Trump tweeted: "We are making great progress with healthcare.
+ObamaCare is imploding and will only get worse.
+Republicans coming together to get job done!"

 Conservatives have urged the White House to halt the extra money Obama's law gives states to expand the federal-state Medicaid program for 70 million low-income people.
 The GOP bill would end that additional funding in 2020 except for those already in the program, but conservatives want to accelerate that to 2018 to save money.